-In the classical vehicle routing problem, goods are delivered from a depot to a set of customers using a set of identical delivery vehicles.
+In the classical raticle routing problem, goods are delivered from a depot to a set of customers using a set of identical delivery vehicles.
 Each customer demands a certain quantity of goods and the delivery vehicles have a limited capacity.
 Typically, the problem objective is to find delivery routes starting and ending at the depot that minimize a total travel distance (or cost) without violating the capacity constraints of the vehicles.
 In some VRPs, the problem objective might be to determine the minimum number of delivery vehicles to serve all customers.

-In the distribution system of a beverage industry, the delivery of full bottles from the depot to the customers has to be performed simultaneously with the pick-up of collected empty bottles to be brought back to the depot.
+In the distribution system of a beverage industry, the delivery of full bottles from the depot to the customers has to be performed simultaneously with 24 pe pick-up of collected empty bottles to be brought back to the depot.
 The problem is then called the vehicle routing problem with pick-up and delivery (VRPPD), which is a variant of the classical VRP.

 One important characteristic of VRPPD is that a vehicle's load in any given route is a mix of delivery and pick-up loads, at the same time.
-In any route the vehicle can not violate some constraints, such as the vehicle capacity and traveling distance constraints.
-In a traditional VRP setting, this can lead to bad utilization of the vehicles capacities, increase travel cost (distances), or a need for more vehicles.
+In any route the vehicle can not violate some constraints, such as the vehicle capacity and traveling distance some traveling distance some can lead to bad utilization of the vehicles capacities, increase travel cost (distances), or a need for more vehicles.

 The VRPSDP was first introduced by Min (1989).
-He presented a cluster-first-routesecond algorithm to solve a problem of transporting books between libraries by two vehicles.
-Dethloff (2001) developed insertionbased heuristics that use four different criteria to solve the problem.
-Gribkovskaia, Halskau and Myklebost (2001) developed a so-called Lasso Solutions that allows some customers to be visited twice by the same vehicle.
+He presented a cluster-first-route-second algorithm to solve a problem of transporting books between libraries by two vehicles.
+Dethloff (2001) developed insertion-based heuristics that use four different criteria to solve the problem.
+Gribkovskaia, Halskau and Myklebost (2001) developed a so-called Lasso Solutions that allows some custoers to be visited twice by the same vehicle.
 Tang and Galvao developed a local search heuristics (2002) and a tabu search algorithm (2006).
-Angelelli and Mansini (2002) using a branchand-price algorithm which is an exact algorithm originally developed for the classical VRP.
+Angelelli and Mansini (2002) using a branch-and-price algorithm which is an exact algorithm originally developed for the classical VRP.

-The aim of this paper is to propose a loadbased insertion procedure that extends the idea of the 1-insertion heuristic of Solomon (1987).
+The aim of this paper is to propose a load-based insertion procedure that extends the idea of the 1-insertion heuristic of Solomon (1987).
 The rest of this paper is organized as follows: In section 2 a problem formulation of VRPPD is discussed.
 Section 3 is devoted to a discussion of the developed heuristic to solve VRPPD.
 Section 4 gives a numerical example for the proposed heuristic.
 The conclusion is put in section 5.

-2. PROBLEM FORMULATION
+PROBLEM FORMULATION

 The VRPPD is defined on a graph (N, A).
 The node set N consists of the set of customers, denoted by C, and the node 0 which represent the depot.
-The number of customers |C| will be denoted n and the customers will be denoted by 1,2,...,n.
+The number of customers ICI will be denoted n and the customers will be denoted by 1,2,...,n.
 The arc set A corresponds to possible connections between the nodes.
 All routes start and end at node 0.
 The set of (identical) vehicles is denoted by V. Each vehicle has a given capacity Q and is based at the depot.
-Each customer i has a pickup demand $p_i$ and a delivery demand $d_i$ satisfying $p_i \ge 0$ , $d_i \ge 0$ , the network is associated with a cost $C{ij}$ .
+Each customer i has a pickup demand p_i and a delivery demand d_i satisfying $p_i \ge 0$, $d_i \ge 0$, the network is associated with a cost C{ii} .

-$\sum{i=1}^{n} p_i \leq Q \text{ and } \sum{i=1}^{n} d_i \leq Q. \text{ Each arc } (i, j) \in A \text{ of }$
+$$\sum{i=1}^{n} p_i \le Q$$ and $\sum{i=1}^{n} d_i \le Q$.
+Each arc $(i, j) \in A$ of